pulumi/docs/content/docs/guides/continuous-delivery/spinnaker.md

 * Checkout more detailed examples for Pulumi [here](https://www.pulumi.com/docs/tutorials/).
 * Learn how to use the multitude of providers available with Pulumi [here](https://www.pulumi.com/docs/reference/pkg/).
 * We hope that you find the plugin useful in running Pulumi in your Spinnaker instance.
 If you run into problems or would like to provide feedback, we encourage you to open an issue in this [repo](https://github.com/pulumi/spinnaker-preconfigured-job-plugin).
 The plugin is free and open-source.
-* Lastly, please feel free to drop by our [Community Slack](https://slack.pulumi.com) and participate in the conversation.
+* Lastly, whether you are looking to use Pulumi to deploy a Spinnaker installation on your favorite cloud and have questions about it, or you want to simply participate in the various conversations happening with our community of users, please feel free to drop by our [Community Slack](https://slack.pulumi.com).